Most everything goes down better

 gredients are not just

-important in the delivery,
+important for the delivery,

 one absolutely has to live